Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Introduction

+It worth noticing that also the recent study \cite{NewNoiseChannel} about the effect of noise correlation on the capacity of additive Gaussian noise channel can be brought back to the above sketched approach.

+Finally, we will make use of the developed methods for deriving transmission rates which are even more relevant than capacity for practical purposes.
+Specifically we will account for the most common continuous variable measurements at the channel output, namely heterodyne and homodyne measurements~\cite{dyne}.
+Preliminary studies on such rates for lossy memory channel have been performed in \cite{CosmoRates}.
+Here, throughout the paper, capacity and transmission rates are presented in the same framework showing an unexpected parallelism between these quantities.
+Actually, within this framework the rates result as logarithmic approximations to the capacity.
+Similarly to the capacity, in general they are also subjected to violation of quadrature and mode symmetry, which will allow us to pose the optimal memory problem and calculate the critical parameters for the rates as well.

 The paper is organized as follows.
-In Sec.~II the main features of the lossy bosonic channel model are introduced.
-In Sec.~III the general algorithm to find lower bounds on the classical capacity is presented.
-In Sec.~IV the lower bound for the memoryless lossy bosonic channel is given.
-In Sec.~V the lower bound for the classical capacity is found for a memory lossy bosonic channel.
-Sec.~VI is for conclusions.
+In Sec.~\ref{GaussQuantChannelsSec} Gaussian channels are introduced.
+In Sec.~\ref{ClassicalCapacitySec} the classical capacity together with the information transmission rates are defined.
+In Sec.~\ref{MLChannel} classical capacity and transmission rates for single-mode lossy bosonic channel are evaluated.
+In Sec.~\ref{CritParsSec} the role of single-mode channel parameters is discussed by evaluating critical and supercritical parameters for capacity and rates.
+In Sec.~\ref{MemoryChannelsSec} the capacity and rates for the multi-mode channel are evaluated and a particular memory model is studied.
+Sec.~\ref{ConclusionSec} is for conclusions.